Ermont: History

+The Hôtel de Ville was built as a private residence and completed in 1868.

 Transport

 Ermont is served by Ermont-Eaubonne station which is an interchange station on Paris RER line C, on the Transilien Paris-Nord suburban rail line, and on the Transilien Paris-Saint-Lazare suburban rail line.

 Ermont is also served by Cernay station which is an interchange station on Paris RER line C and on the Transilien Paris-Nord suburban rail line.

 Finally, Ermont is also served by two stations on the Transilien Paris - Nord suburban rail line: Ermont-Halte and Gros Noyer–Saint-Prix.